 Kratom, scientifically known as Mitragyna speciosa, is a tropical plant native to Southeast Asia.
 The leaves contain active compounds called mitragynine and 7-hydroxymitragynine that interact with opioid receptors in the brain.
 At lower doses, kratom typically produces stimulant-like effects, while higher doses can cause sedation and pain relief similar to opioids.

-In 2021, approximately 1.7 million Americans aged 12 or older reported using kratom within the previous year.
+In 2021, approximately 1.7 million Americans aged 12 or older reported using kratom within the previous year (SAMHSA, 2022).
 People often turn to kratom for pain management, to self-treat opioid withdrawal symptoms, or as an alternative to other substances.
-Despite its growing popularity, kratom remains unregulated by the FDA and is banned in seven states as of October 2025: Alabama, Arkansas, Indiana, Rhode Island, Vermont, Wisconsin, and Louisiana (where the ban took effect August 1, 2025).
+Despite its growing popularity, kratom remains unregulated by the FDA and is banned in seven states as of October 2025: Alabama, Arkansas, Indiana, Rhode Island, Vermont, Wisconsin, and Louisiana.
 Additionally, many local jurisdictions have enacted their own bans even in states where kratom is legal statewide.

-Most standard drug tests—including 5-panel, 7-panel, and 10-panel screenings commonly used by employers—do not typically screen for kratom alkaloids.
-These routine tests focus on detecting substances like marijuana, cocaine, amphetamines, opiates, PCP, benzodiazepines, and barbiturates.
+Most standard drug tests do not screen for kratom alkaloids.
+The 5-panel, 7-panel, and 10-panel screenings commonly used by employers focus on detecting substances like marijuana, cocaine, amphetamines, opiates, PCP, benzodiazepines, and barbiturates.
+Kratom is not included in these routine panels.

 However, this doesn’t mean kratom use is completely undetectable.
 The answer to whether kratom shows up on a drug test depends entirely on the type of testing being performed and whether the testing organization specifically requests kratom screening.